 3. Dry Season – The busiest time

-A. Best time of the day to visit Machu Picchu
+Best hours in the day to visit

-B. Don’t visit Machu Picchu on Sundays
+A. Don’t visit Machu Picchu on Sundays

 Machu Picchu weather month by month

 This is the rainiest month of the year, with warm days but cloudy skies and humid winds.
 Sudden changes in itineraries, flight cancellations, delays of trains from/to Machu Picchu, and trails closure can be some of the characteristics of January.
 For this reason, if you want to know the answer to What is Machu Picchu?
 January is a bad month to figure it out.
 On the other hand, you can find good offers on hotels, flights, and tours for this month.
 The temperature average is between 45 to 71ºF.
-Regarding Inca Trail (Camino Inca) and other trails (Salkantay, Ausangate, Choquequirao) usually present landslides, mud, and blockages.
+Regarding Inca Trail (Camino Inca) and alternative treks (Salkantay, Ausangate, Choquequirao) usually present landslides, mud, and blockages.
 Therefore, hiking or trekking is not recommendable this month.

 Despite having less rain than in January, heavy downpours are expected throughout the day.
 Cloudy skies with thick clouds, extreme humidity, and a temperature average between 46 to 72ºF make February the worst month to visit Machu Picchu.
 Generally, the influx of tourists in the Inca citadel reaches its lowest point.
-Even, the risk of being trapped and isolated in Aguas Calientes (the modern town where the train station is located) is very high, since the town is surrounded by the Vilcanota River and if it increases in flow, it isolates the town, and the rails can be ripped off the ground for the strength of the river.
+Even, the risk of being trapped and isolated in Aguas Calientes (the modern town where the train station is located) is very high, since the town is surrounded by the Vilcanota River.
+If it increases in flow, it isolates the town, and the rails can be ripped off the ground for the strength of the river.
 Also, the Inca Trail (The hiking path additional to the train option to get to Machu Picchu) is closed to be refurbished.
 Definitely, we don’t recommend traveling to Machu Picchu this time, and less hiking trails through landslides and mud.